BTEC Level 3 National Extended Certificate in Travel and Tourism

-This qualification is for learners who wish to develop knowledge and understanding, and practical application skills in tourism, including:
+This qualification is for students who wish to develop knowledge and understanding, and practical application skills in travel and tourism, including:

 • creativity and innovation

 • To become an expert in the hugely important travel and tourism industry, leading to potential employment in this field.

 • Plan and evaluate a marketing plan for use by travel and tourism organisations to attract and engage with customers to help you develop team-working, time management and communication skills.

 • Broaden your understanding of global travel trends.

 • If you prefer coursework to exams – around 40% of the assessment is based on coursework.

 • Leave school with real knowledge and highly-valued practical skills which are relevant to many different careers.